Discussion in 'TV Central' started by Snarky's Ghost, Sep 12, 2017.

 There's an original score from Morton Stevens.

 It's hot and the air conditioning keeps going out in the police station.
 A street thug threatens Pepper while she and her co-workers drag him into a prison cell, making her wonder why the guys always seem to take their rage out on women, if there's one around.
 Then, frustrated that their latest drug bust (Nehemiah Persoff) has already made bail before they can finish their drinks at Vinnie's, Pepper leaves the bar and almost gets run over in the parking lot, but, being a good cop, she just goes home and doesn't tell anybody about it until later.
 When she finally does, Bill is rightly pissed, and Pepper reacts with a defensive shrillness which seems even less professional than her waiting 12 hours to report the attempt on her life.
 When she almost gets blown up and shot while visiting her snitch named "Napoleon" (Danny DeVito) Crowley picks up the diminutive informant and appears to sodomize him all the way back to the station.
 Then the stalker gets into Pepper's apartment, wakes her up, she knocks the knife from his hands, dives for the .38 police special inside her nightstand, fires away as he slips out thru the sliding glass door in her bedroom, and you know it's all done in a very convincing manner.
 Heh.
 Even under protective custody, her car blows up with a talcum powder bomb.
 Eventually re-arresting Persoff and assuming he's the faceless villain, Pepper takes a few days off at Crowley's recommendation and spends the weekend at a friend's mountain cabin with no phone.
-Big surprise -- the real crook follows her there and tries to shoot her in the woods, only he's Richard Schaal, seemingly too young for the part he playing: an elderly A/C repairman embittered that seductive Pepper once arrested his son for rape, that son recently beaten to death in prison.
+Big surprise -- the real crook follows her there and tries to shoot her in the woods, only he's Richard Schaal, seemingly too young (let alone recognizable at that time) for the mysterious culprit part he playing: an elderly A/C repairman embittered that seductive Pepper once arrested his son for rape, that son recently beaten to death in prison.
 Back at the cabin, Pepper has a drink with the boys, suggests they all thank the good-looking park ranger who saved her in their own special and individual ways, and she then makes a funny Freudian voice which Crowley criticizes and the episode ends.

-It's okay, this one, but there's no question -- in keeping with the entire Season 4 as a whole -- that we've drifted into late-'70s series TV territory where nearly every show feels like it's being produced by Aaron Spelling even when it's not.
+It's okay, this one, but there's no question -- in keeping with the entire Season 4 as a whole -- that we've drifted into Late-'70s Series TV Territory where nearly every show feels like it's being produced by Aaron Spelling even when it's not.

 An acceptable original score from Bruce Broughton, but it's tracked waaaay too much throughout this season.